 This has been written by Brian Denman.
-If anyone has further information please let us know, by posting a message here or emailing the web editor (see the contact page).
+If anyone has further information please let us know, by emailing the web editor (see the contact page).

 Update 15 April 2013: Brian Denman writes: that Anslow was the first winner of the Sussex Veterans Championship in 1966.

 (“George Edward Anslow was born on 13th November 1900 in Eastbourne.
 In 1918 he began his career with the South East Gas Board.
 He did not effectively start his chess career until 1926 or 1927, when he joined the Eastbourne Chess Club.
 Soon afterwards he also became a member of the Hastings Chess Club.
 His county debut was made about five years later.

 In the early 1930s Sonja Graf gave a simul at Eastbourne and lost against George.
 In 1938 the club was again visited by a famous player, Georges Koltanowski, and George Anslow was one of three players to obtain a draw in the simul.
 At the end of 1955 George travelled to Brighton to play Viacheslav Ragozin, who was giving a simul in the Royal Pavilion.
 Again George obtained a draw.
 He also played in a simul conducted by Baruch Wood at Eastbourne in 1962 and won his game.

 In 1934 he won the East Sussex Queen and he followed this a year later by becoming the Eastbourne Chess Club champion for the first time.
 He was now clearly the best player in the club and altogether he was to win the club championship 19 times (this includes the two occasions when he came tied first).